vidovalianto/Matching-Game/README.md

 # RoboMatch

-Classic game of finding all matching cards.
-Having fun while practicing your memory skills

-Tap a face down card and it will show a fun character.
-Don't forget to find all the same character in the deck!
+A classic game of finding all matching cards.
+Having fun while practicing your memory skills Tap a face-down card and it will show a fun character.
+Don't forget to find all the same characters in the deck!

 ![alt text](https://github.com/vidovalianto/-Matching-Game/raw/master/Screenshot%20and%20Gif/Simulator%20Screen%20Shot%20-%20iPhone%2011%20Pro%20Max%20-%202020-01-18%20at%2002.46.55.png)
 ![alt text](https://github.com/vidovalianto/-Matching-Game/raw/master/Screenshot%20and%20Gif/Simulator%20Screen%20Shot%20-%20iPhone%2011%20Pro%20Max%20-%202020-01-18%20at%2002.47.20.png)